Themes

 Matthias Rogg, historian and colonel in the German army

 This Clarke Forum event represents our Germany on Campus program, co-sponsored by the German Embassy Washington DC, the Max Kade Foundation, and the Department of German.
-It is part of the Clarke Forum’s annual theme, Alternative Models.
+In addition, it is part of the Clarke Forum’s Leadership in an Age of Uncertainty Series which is supported by the Churchill Fund and it’s annual theme, Alternative Models.

 Biographies (provided by the speakers)